-Shopping sustainably and asking the businesses where you shop to supply sustainable goods can make an impact.
-If you are a business, you can once again find useful information from Zero Waste Scotland.
+Shopping sustainably and asking the businesses to supply sustainable goods can make an impact.

-If you are interested in joining an organisation protecting our environment and promoting sustainability in North Ayrshire, the Council works in partnership with local environmental groups (PDF, 60kb) which always welcome new members.
+Join an organisation protecting our environment and promoting sustainability.
+We work in partnership with the following groups which welcome new members:

 What we are doing at North Ayrshire Council: Plastic Free Council by 2022

-So far, a range of measures have been implemented to remove single-use plastics from Council operations including:
+So far, a range of measures have been implemented including:

-- Facilities Management have sourced over 50 alternatives to single-use plastics across school dining and cafes including paper straws, compostable packaging and cutlery, recyclable food packaging and biodegradable tableware
+- sourcing over 50 alternatives to single-use plastics across school dining and cafes

-- Plastic free period products are provided in schools, Council buildings and community venues
+- plastic free period products provided in schools, council buildings and community venues

-- Biodegradable sacks and liners are used for the collection of food waste
+- biodegradable sacks and liners used for food waste collection

-- Incentives were offered to staff using a re-usable mug when purchasing drinks from Cunninghame House Café (Resulting in 90% of customers using a re-usable mug)
+- incentives for employees, like a re-usable mug when buying drinks from Cunninghame House Café resulted in 90% of customers using a re-usable mug

-- Larger, refillable cleaning product containers are now used to reduce the creation of plastic waste, with a reduction of 6 to 1 achieved
+- larger, refillable cleaning product containers are now used to reduce plastic waste, with a reduction of 6 to 1 achieved

-- Recycling of plastic by North Ayrshire Council has increased by 30% since 2019.
-We now recycle over 35 tonnes of plastic material every working week
+- recycling of plastic by North Ayrshire Council has increased by 30% since 2019, that's over 35 tonnes of plastic material every working week

 Ongoing steps include:

-- Ensuring Council staff are provided with sustainable procurement guidance and implementing a system to stop the purchase of Single-Use Plastics
+- sustainable procurement guidance and implementing a system to stop the purchase of Single-Use Plastics

-- Working with external partners to continually develop and publish information and guidance on sustainable products composting and recycling to keep our residents, schools, staff and local businesses informed
+- working with external partners to continually develop and publish information and guidance

-- Building upon work to support and collaborate with local environmental groups to progress the Council to move towards becoming a "Plastic Free Council" by 2022
+- building upon work to support and collaborate with local environmental groups to progress the move towards becoming a 'Plastic Free Council' by 2022

-Read more on the work happening across North Ayrshire to reduce plastic in our Plastic Smart case studies.
+Read more in our Plastic Smart case studies.

 The work on problematic single-use plastic items continues:

-The Scottish Government has commenced work to inform future policy development on other single-use products, including single-use plastic items and single-use food products including: single-use food containers, plastic bowls, trays and platters, plastic sachets e.g. condiment sachets used in hospitality settings and plastic packaging on fruit and vegetables.
+The Scottish Government has begun work to inform future policy development on other single-use products and includes: single-use food containers, plastic bowls, trays and platters, plastic sachets e.g. condiment sachets used in hospitality settings and plastic packaging on fruit and vegetables.
 This work complements the Scottish Government's efforts to tackle other single-use plastic products, including single-use beverage cups and wet wipes containing plastic which have recently commenced.